cps-org/cps/schema.rst

 :Applies To: :object:`package`
 :Required: No

 Specifies the directory portion location of the ``.cps`` file.
-This shall be an "absolute" path which starts with ``@prefix``.
+This shall be an "absolute" path which starts with ``@prefix@``.
 This provides an additional mechanism by which the tool may deduce the package's prefix, since the absolute location of the ``.cps`` file will be known by the tool.
 (See also `Prefix Determination`_.)

 :attribute:`Cps-Version`
 ------------------------